 Make use of your Instant Pot or stovetop to make a massive batch of Chicken Burritos (17!) in one hour; turn into a burrito bowl or wrapped burritos then freeze for later!
 This burrito mix combined brown rice with black beans, corn, chicken, veggies, cheese, and several spices for a simple but flavor-packed healthy lunch idea!

 These Korean Ground Beef and Rice Bowls combine tender beef with fresh veggies and a Korean-inspired sauce served over a bed of brown rice for a hearty, wholesome, healthy lunch recipe the entire family will love.

 Make freezer chicken wraps (10!) using Instant Pot BBQ chicken.
 Tender fall apart chicken, healthy BBQ sauce, cabbage, avocado and green onion are wrapped in a tortilla, frozen and perfect for meal prep.
 Thaw, reheat in oven and ready for lunch in 15 minutes or less.

-These Chicken Quinoa Bowls combine sweet and savory with mango, black beans, avocado, and chicken over a bed of greens and quinoa then served with a healthy cilantro avocado dressing.
+This Chicken Quinoa Bowl combines sweet and savory with mango, black beans, avocado, and chicken over a bed of greens and quinoa then served with a healthy cilantro avocado dressing.
 Plus, these salad bowls are super easy to meal prep; chop and lay all the ingredients on a large platter and keep covered, allowing your family to pick and choose what they want for their salad bowl!